 The compensation committee, among its other responsibilities, establishes our overall compensation philosophy and reviews and approves our executive compensation program, including the specific compensation of our executive officers.
 The compensation committee has the authority to retain legal counsel and other advisors, including compensation consultants, to assist in carrying out its responsibilities to determine the compensation of our executive officers.
-The compensation committee formulates recommendations for Mr. Girouard's pay which is reviewed and approved by the independent members of our Board.
+The compensation committee formulates recommendations for our CEO's pay which is reviewed by the independent members of our Board.
 The compensation committee's authority, duties, and responsibilities are described in its charter, which is reviewed annually and revised and updated as warranted.
-The charter is available on our website at ir.upstart.com.
+The charter is available on our Company website at ir.upstart.com.

-While the compensation committee determines our overall compensation philosophy and approves the compensation of our executive officers, it relies on its compensation consultant, Compensia, as well as our CEO, our CFO, our Vice President of People Operations, our total rewards team and legal counsel to formulate recommendations with respect to specific compensation actions.
+While the compensation committee determines our overall compensation philosophy and approves the compensation of our executive officers, it relies on its compensation consultant, as well as our CEO, our CFO, our Chief People Officer, our Vice President of Total Rewards and legal counsel to formulate recommendations with respect to specific compensation actions.
 The compensation committee makes all final decisions regarding the compensation of our executive officers, including base salary levels, target annual cash bonus opportunities, actual cash bonus payments, and long-term incentives in the form of equity awards.
 The compensation committee meets on a regularly-scheduled basis and at other times as needed.
 The compensation committee periodically reviews compensation matters with the Board.

-Each fiscal year, the compensation committee reviews our executive compensation program, including any incentive compensation plans and arrangements, to assess whether our compensation elements, actions, and decisions (i) are properly coordinated, (ii) are aligned with our vision, mission, values, and corporate goals, (iii) provide appropriate short-term and long-term incentives for our executive officers, (iv) achieve their intended purposes, and (v) are competitive with the compensation of executives in comparable positions at the companies with which we compete for executive talent.
+At the beginning of each year, the compensation committee reviews our executive compensation program, including any incentive compensation plans and arrangements, to assess whether our compensation elements, actions, and decisions are (i) properly coordinated, (ii) aligned with our vision, mission, values, and corporate goals, (iii) provide appropriate short-term and long-term incentives for our executive officers, (iv) achieve their intended purposes, and (v) are competitive with the compensation of executives in comparable positions at the companies with which we compete for executive talent.
 Following this assessment, the compensation committee makes any necessary or appropriate modifications to our existing plans and arrangements or adopts new plans or arrangements.

-The compensation committee considered many factors in determining the compensation of our executive officers for 2021, including:
+The factors considered by the compensation committee in determining the compensation of our executive officers for 2022 included:

-- the recommendations of our CEO (except with respect to his own compensation); - our corporate growth and other elements of financial performance; - our corporate and individual achievements against one or more short-term and long-term performance objectives; - the individual performance of each executive officer against expectations set by our CEO at the beginning of the year; - a review of the relevant competitive market analysis prepared by its compensation consultant; - the expected future contribution of the individual executive officer; and - internal pay equity based on the impact to our business and performance.
+- the recommendations of our CEO (except with respect to his own compensation); - our corporate growth and other elements of financial performance; - our corporate and individual achievements against one or more short-term and long-term performance objectives; - the macroeconomic environment, in particular as to how it impacts the ability to retain executives in a down cycle; - the individual performance of each executive officer against expectations set by our CEO at the beginning of the year; - a review of the relevant competitive market analysis prepared by its compensation consultant; - the expected future contribution of the individual executive officer; and - internal pay equity based on the impact to our business and performance.